 We welcome visitors to our meetings.
 Visitors must be at least 18 years old and may attend up to two meetings before joining DARA.
 A $5 visitor fee is payable at the door.

-LAPSED MEMBERS: If you did not renew before your membership expired, you will need to rejoin DARA as a new member.
-Please use the link on the right for lapsed members and use the join option rather than the renew option.
+LAPSED MEMBERS: If you did not renew before your membership expired, you will need to rejoin DARA as a lapsed member.
+Please use the link on the right for Renew Membership/Rejoin.

 Click Here to read more...

 For more information on our chapter, please contact Angela Hicks at email@example.com.

 Click here to see a listing of published authors in our chapter.

 Join Our Chapter